Pstanb1/odin-recipes/README.md

 This is my first html project.
-In this project, I aim to create a basic blog site with links to recicpes.
+In this project, I aim to create a basic blog site with links to recipes.
 This should showcase (and allow me to practise(!) the new skills I have learnt)

 This should include:
--Setting up my root folder and files for other pages beyond the home page -Practise setting up my html boilerpate
+-Setting up my directory

+-Practise html boilerpate

 -Using bold and italicised text

--Linking other web pages (both absolute and regular) -Embedding images
+-Linking other web pages (both absolute and regular)

+-Using ordered and unordered lists

+-Embedding images

+It hasn't been too challenging so far but I'm sure it will get a lot trickier!

-I will return to this project in the future to improve it with a CSS file.
+I will return to this project in the future to improve it with CSS.